Additional Compensation for Curriculum Development

 Compensation

 Course development stipends may be offered when a new course is created or is initially designed for online delivery.
-The amount of the stipend is determined by the appropriate academic department and is contingent upon satisfactorily fulfilling training and development requirements set forth by the appropriate administrative office.
+The amount of the stipend is determined by the process established by CITL in coordination with the Dean of the department and is contingent upon satisfactorily fulfilling training and development requirements set forth by the appropriate administrative office.